zulip/zulip/api_docs/roles-and-permissions.md

 ## Permission levels

-Many areas of Zulip are customizable by the roles above, such as (but not limited to) [configuring message editing and deletion](/help/configure-message-editing-and-deletion) and [streams permissions](/help/stream-permissions).
+Many areas of Zulip are customizable by the roles above, such as (but not limited to) [restricting message editing and deletion](/help/restrict-message-editing-and-deletion) and [streams permissions](/help/stream-permissions).
 The potential permission levels are: